How to Protect Against Phishing

 Install anti-phishing software

 Anti-phishing software can be a great add-on to your antivirus program.
-Although your antivirus should block any phishing attempts, you can never be too careful.
-Should anything slip through the cracks, you can bet anti-phishing software will catch it and protect you from anything malicious.
+Although your antivirus should block any phishing attacks, you can never be too careful.
+Should anything slip through the cracks, you can bet anti-phishing software will catch it and protect you from spear phishing attack.

 Keep your private information safe

-By following the above steps on how to protect against phishing, your private information should stay nice and secure.
+By following the above steps you can prevent spear phishing, your private information should stay nice and secure.
 Make sure you always keep your antivirus and phishing prevention software updated so you get the maximum protection possible.